mir-dataset-loaders/mirdata/docs/source/quick_reference.rst

 * 🔑 : Available upon request

+* 📺 : Do-it-yourself download

-* 📺 : Youtube Links only
+* 🧮 : Features only

 * ❌ : Not available